Taking photography to another level

 We created the word MetaTecturals® as a combination of metamorphosis and architecture, to imply that, these images have been composed inside the camera and that the theme is related to man-made structures (architecture), like in the series Abhaneri Chand Baori, for example.

 Layering images in Photoshop, like our Metamorphoses, for example, is a very different technical process – but it is equally challenging.
-We would never use, steal or copy someone else’s photograph, put a nicely colorful filter on top of it and pretend this is art.
+We would never use, steal or copy someone else’s photograph / painting / artwork, put a nice colorful filter on top of it and pretend this is art.

 Creating image montages in Photoshop means creating masks, paths, cutting, retouching, merging, sampling and even painting with the digital tools.

-We always strive for a „natural“ look – that can be very colourful – but is created technically precise so that the illusion of an „elephant coming from the sky“ (Maha Ganesha) is perfect in every detail.
+We always strive for a „natural“ look – that can be very colourful – but is created technically precise so that the illusion of an „elephant coming from the sky“ (Maha Ganesha) is convincing.

 Our aesthetical aim in our Photoshop works is always that our images do not look too „photoshopy“.
 It is easy to get caught in simple filters and effects – one can be easily impressed.
 Another “beginners mistake“ is to turn the colours too crazy – simply because it is possible.